killthekitten/kirshatrov-com/_posts/2018-07-20-redis-job-queue.md

 Reading the docs, I was surprised to see that it has built-in message queue implementation.
 It's only about 300 LOC and [one file](https://github.com/ptaoussanis/carmine/blob/master/src/taoensso/carmine/message_queue.clj){:target="_blank"} which was easy to read and understand even at 5am after waking up from jet lag.

-But I was even more surprised when I saw how its design around Redis keys for building a message queue.
-Before we dive into it, let's dig into how Resque and Sidekiq (popular job queue libraries in Ruby) use Redis.
+But I got even more excited when I saw how carmine's design around Redis keys for building a message queue.
+Before we dive into it, let me show how Resque and Sidekiq (common job queue libraries in Ruby) use Redis.

 See Redis keys that they rely on: